Jessica Bartlett Spills Out Of Plunging, White Lace Lingerie In Latest Sultry Instagram Post

 Jessica Bartlett showed off some major skin in her latest Instagram post on Monday afternoon.
 In a new photo on her feed, the model rocked a lacy piece of lingerie that left very little to the imagination as she posed in nature.

-The photo showed Jessica standing beneath a green tree.
+The Instagram photo showed Jessica standing beneath a green tree.
 The background was blurred, but a pond surrounded by vibrant grass was visible in the shot.
 It appeared to be a beautifully sunny day as the rays poured in through the leaves and washed over Jessica’s toned body.
-She look casual yet sexy as she stood in the shade, showing off her stunning body in her one-piece.
+She looked casual yet sexy as she stood in the shade, showing off her stunning body in her one-piece.

-Jessica’s lingerie featured a demi-cut top made entirely of see-through, thin, white lace.
+Jessica’s lingerie featured a demi-cut top made entirely of see-through thin white lace.
 The plunging neckline did little to contain the model’s busty chest, as her ample cleavage spilled out.
 Even more skin was on show via the sheer fabric.

 The sheer lace continued in a triangular shape all the way down to Jessica’s belly button, putting her flat tummy on display.
-The sides featured a thicker, white material that hugged her hourglass figure closely.
+The sides featured a thicker white material that hugged her hourglass figure closely.
 The lower half of the lingerie had incredibly high cuts that came up to the smallest part of Jessica’s waist, so her long, lean legs were also fully exposed.

 Jessica accessorized her outfit with a silver necklace, several rings, and a silver bracelet.
 She also wore a full face of makeup, including pink blush, bright highlighter, dark eyeliner, and a dark pink color on her full lips.
 Jessica’s long, brunette locks fell down her shoulders in luscious curls.